jagi/meteor-astronomy/README.md

 ##### Storage events

-There are eight events that can be called during the operations on collections: `beforesave`, `beforeinsert`, `beforeupdate`, `beforeremove`, `aftersave`, `afterinsert`, `afterupdate`, `afterremove`.
+There are eight events that can be called during operations on collections: `beforesave`, `beforeinsert`, `beforeupdate`, `beforeremove`, `aftersave`, `afterinsert`, `afterupdate`, `afterremove`.
 Their names are self explanatory.
 We can hook into process of saving, inserting, updating and removing of a document.

 ```js
 Post = Astronomy.Class({